kamilburda/batcher/dev/_pages/Examples.md

 ## I want to export only visible layers.

-Check the `Visible` constraint (or add one if not already via `Add Constraint... → Visible`).
+Check the `Visible` condition (or add one if not already via `Add Condition... → Visible`).

 ## I want to export only visible layers.
 However, I also want to exclude those that have invisible parent group layers.

-1. Check the `Visible` constraint (or add one if not already).
+1. Check the `Visible` condition (or add one if not already).
-2. Edit the `Visible` constraint (press the icon to the right of the constraint name).
+2. Edit the `Visible` condition (press the icon to the right of the condition name).
    In the dialog, click on `More options` and then check `Also apply to parent folders`.